pkgjs/support/doc/command-line-usage.md

 The general flow is:

-* install the package to display package support information
+* install the package to display package support information for
 * cd into the directory which contains the root package
 * execute `npx support show`